Heptathela

 Heptathela is a genus of spiders that includes the Kimura spider (Heptathela kimurai).
-They are trapdoor spiders of the family Liphistiidae and are found in Japan, including Okinawa and the Ryukyu Islands.
+They are trapdoor spiders of the subfamily Heptathelinae, family Liphistiidae.
+The genus is found in Japan, including Okinawa and the Ryukyu Islands.
 Spiders of this genus lack venom glands.

 Females are up to 25 mm long, males slightly smaller.
 Burrows have an oval shaped door which is hinged across the long diameter.

 Name

 The genus name is derived from Ancient Greek hepta "seven", referring to the number of spinneret glands.

 Species

 As of January 2022, the World Spider Catalog accepted the following species: